 The 3 best breakfast foods for your brain

 Breakfast gives our bodies the fuel they need to power through the day.
-Two popular breakfast foods also improve brain health:

 - Eggs.
 No matter how you prepare them, eggs are an affordable and easy way to feed your brain.
 They include lutein and choline.
 Lutein is a powerful antioxidant and anti-inflammatory agent shown to improve brain function in older adults.
 Choline helps improve mood and memory.
 Tip: Just one egg a week can slow memory decline.